MarioniLab/SpikeIns2016/README.md

 1. Enter `ArrayExpress`, download the count matrices from [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-5522/E-MTAB-5522.processed.1.zip) and unpack them.
 Also download the [SDRF file](https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-5522/E-MTAB-5522.sdrf.txt).
-2. Install `package` in your R installation, using `R CMD INSTALL --preclean package`.
+2. Install `package/` in your R installation, using `R CMD INSTALL --preclean package`.
 3. Enter `Calero/public_I` and run `run_me.sh`.
 This will produce a Markdown document containing the variance estimates, along with some serialized R objects for further inspection if necessary.
 4. Repeat for `Calero/public_II`, `Liora/public_I` and `Liora/public_II`.
 5. Run `make_pics.R` to reproduce the figures in the paper.
+6. Enter `depth/` and run `runner.R` to perform the simulations for sampling noise.

 To run the simulations, enter the `simulations` directory:

+1. Enter `datasets/` and run `download.sh` to download the various data files.
+Also run `prerunner.R` to pre-process them into serialized R objects.
+2. Enter `sampling/` and run `resampler.R` to simulate sampling noise.
+You can also run `sizevar.R` to quantify the variation in size factors across cells.
-1. Enter `variance` and run `varsim.R` to perform the simulations for detecting HVGs.
+3. Enter `variance/` and run `varsim.R` to perform the simulations for detecting HVGs.
-2. Enter `diffexp` and run `desim.R` to perform the simulations for detecting DEGs.
+4. Enter `diffexp/` and run `desim.R` to perform the simulations for detecting DEGs.
-This requires you to download the `GSE29087_L139_expression_tab.txt.gz` count matrix at [GSE29087](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE29087).
-3. Enter `clustering` and run `clustsim.R` to perform the simulations for clustering and PCA.
+5. Enter `clustering/` and run `clustsim.R` to perform the simulations for clustering and PCA.
 This requires you to obtain `pancreas_refseq_rpkms_counts_3514sc.txt.gz` from the processed files in [E-MAT-5061](https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-5061/E-MTAB-5061.processed.1.zip), along with the corresponding [SDRF file](https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-5061/E-MTAB-5061.sdrf.txt).
-4. Enter `pics/` and run `picmaker.R` and `get_properties.R` to reproduce the figures in the paper.
+6. Enter `pics/` and run `picmaker.R` and `get_properties.R` to reproduce the figures in the paper.

-The `sequence_check/biophysical` directory contains a script to examine the differences in biophysical properties between the spike-in and endogenous mouse genes.
+The `sequence_check/biophysical/` directory contains a script to examine the differences in biophysical properties between the spike-in and endogenous mouse genes.

 The `manuscript` directory contains all LaTeX code used to generate the manuscript.
 This can be compiled with `make`.